theeugenechong/tp/docs/DeveloperGuide.md

 ![uiComponent](developerGuideDiagrams/uiComponent.png)

-- The `Ui` component consists of a parent `Ui` class and its subclasses.
-Each subclass is responsible for user interaction in different components of cOOPer.
+- The `Ui` component consists of a parent `Ui` class and its subclasses as shown by the class diagram above.
-- The reason for creating subclasses which inherit from `Ui` is solely to make the code neater and easier to understand.
-All the print methods related to a certain component wil be found in that component's `Ui` class.
-For example, `VerificationUi` contains the methods `showInvalidUserRoleError()` and `showIncorrectPasswordError()` which improves readability around the codebase.
+- The parent `Ui` class contains general constants and methods used across cOOPer's components which read user input and print recurring messages.
+- On the other hand, the subclasses for the different components in cOOPer (`ABCUi`) contain constants and methods specific to the function of that component.
+For example, `FinanceUi` contains a method `printBalanceSheet()` which prints a balance sheet formatted with headers containing the entries input by the user.
 - The classes in Ui have *static* methods so there is no need to create a `Ui` object in `Cooper`.
-The reason for this is that `Cooper` should only have references to objects related to its features (finance, meetings, etc.).
-The `Ui` class is seen as a *helper* class which has the sole responsibility of helping cOOPer interact with its user.

 The `Ui` component:
 - Reads in user input from the terminal